Garet Hunt

 Garet Hunt (born October 14, 1987) is a Canadian professional ice hockey winger currently under contract with the Fife Flyers of the EIHL in the UK.

-Hunt he previously played with ASC Corona Brasov in the Erste Liga and Kunlun Red Star in the Kontinental Hockey League (KHL).
+Hunt previously played with ASC Corona Brasov in the Erste Liga and Kunlun Red Star in the Kontinental Hockey League (KHL).
 He was previously a stalwart with former ECHL club, the Stockton Thunder.
 He is best known for his agitating playing style.

 Playing career

 Hunt began his junior career with the Chilliwack Chiefs of the British Columbia Hockey League (BCHL).
 In 2004–05, he joined the Vancouver Giants of the major junior Western Hockey League (WHL).
 He would go on to play four seasons with the Giants and establish himself as an effective agitator, while helping the club to the 2006 President's Cup championship as WHL champions and the 2007 Memorial Cup championship as Canadian major junior champions (although Hunt missed the entirety of the 2007 playoffs due to a broken leg).
 In his final year of junior in 2007–08, he recorded WHL career-highs with 18 points and 239 penalty minutes in addition to a league-high 27 fighting majors.

 Undrafted at the end of his junior career, Hunt signed a minor league contract with the Edmonton Oilers of the National Hockey League (NHL) affiliate, the Springfield Falcons of the American Hockey League (AHL).
 Hunt was then assigned to the Stockton Thunder of the ECHL for his professional rookie season in 2008–09.
 During his rookie season with the Thunder, Hunt played 69 games and contributed 16 points (5 goals and 11 assists).
 He also finished second in the ECHL with 248 penalty minutes.

 After remaining in Stockton upon the Thunder relocating to Adirondack, Hunt earned a try-out contract to attend the newly installed AHL franchise, the Stockton Heat training camp.
 Upon his release from the Heat, Hunt signed for just his second ECHL club, in the Alaska Aces on November 4, 2015.
 Hunt's number was later retired by the Stockton Thunder and upon leaving the ECHL after 11 seasons, he was the most penalized player in history with 2666 PIM in 702 games.